 About

-Theophaneia: Dispatches from the Eighth Clime is an eclectic blog oriented to the creative retrieval of Christian tradition understood as revealed truth expressed in Hebraic-Platonic idiom.
+Theophaneia: Dispatches from the Eighth Clime is an eclectic blog oriented to the creative retrieval of Christian tradition understood as revealed truth expressed in Hebraic-Platonic idiom and insured by the light of illumined reason.

-In homage to Archbishop Alexander Golitzin, Fr.
-André Scrima, Henry Corbin, Eric Voegelin, Gershom Scholem, A. K. Coomaraswamy, Mircea Eliade, Georges Dumézil, Pitirim Sorokin, Namkhai Norbu, Herman Dooyeweerd, Simone Weil, Franz von Baader, Warren Felt Evans, Emanuel Swedenborg, and myriad ancient, patristic and medieval sources of inspiration, we have placed Theophaneia under the patronage of Holy Wisdom.
+In homage to such recent—and by recent, we mean on the cusp of the déluge now proceeding to engulf our world order—luminaries of intensive reflection on the transcendent realm of divine ideas and its instantiation at the level of imagination as the animating core of personal and communal life as Alexander Golitzin, André Scrima, Franklin Merrell-Wolff, Henry Corbin, Eric Voegelin, Gershom Scholem, A. K. Coomaraswamy, Mircea Eliade, Georges Dumézil, Pitirim Sorokin, Namkhai Norbu, Herman Dooyeweerd, Simone Weil, George Grant, C.S.
+Lewis, Franz von Baader, Warren Felt Evans, Emanuel Swedenborg, Richard Hooker, and myriad ancient, patristic and medieval sources of inspiration, we have placed Theophaneia under the patronage of Holy Wisdom.
 Our logo is a tribute to the Burning Bush (Rugul Aprins) Group of hesychasts and to our Blessed Lady the Theotokos.
+God remember the reader.

 Please visit our YouTube channel or browse this Christian Platonism Reading List to help get your bearings with some resources for our core area of inquiry.